spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/install.md

    dialogue boxes will pop up to confirm this operation.
 Select **Yes** to confirm.
 This will make the device restart.

    If you set the `AUTO_ENROLL_SECUREBOOT_KEYS` argument to `true` when you built the installation ISO, key enrollment will begin automatically once the device restarts.
-You can skip the following steps in proceed to [Install Palette Edge with Trusted Boot](#install-palette-edge-with-trusted-boot).
+You can skip the following steps to proceed to [Install Palette Edge with Trusted Boot](#install-palette-edge-with-trusted-boot).

 5. If you did not set `AUTO_ENROLL_SECUREBOOT_KEYS` to `true` when you built the ISO, you will need to select the